Bihrmann

 Sun: Maximum

-Thickness: 2 centimetres
+Thickness: 2 Centimetres

-Flower: Orange
+Flower: Yellow / Orange

-Reproduction: Seeds
+Propagate: Seeds

-Pop names: Saiya, Santa Rita Throwup weed, Santa Rita Yellowshow, Temaqui Zaya
+Names: Saiya, Santa Rita Throwup weed, Santa Rita Yellowshow, Temaqui Zaya

-Former member of the Cochlospermaceae family, now joined with the Bixaceae family.
+*) Former member of the Cochlospermaceae family, now joined with the Bixaceae family.
 Now the Bixaceae has moved from Violales order to the Malvales.